 This post may contain affiliate links.
 Please see our disclosure policy.

-A glass with apple cider and ice, arranged around fresh apples and cinnamon sticks.
+An apple ginger fizz mocktail arranged around fresh apples and cinnamon sticks.

-If you love fall flavors, you’ll love this apple mocktail.
+Best of all, this drink packs in some anti-inflammatory power with turmeric and cinnamon spices.
 It’s so easy and can be ready to sip in less than 15 minutes.
 Use the leftover base as a ginger turmeric shot!

 Why You’ll Love This Recipe

-• Immune-boosting – The natural properties of ginger, turmeric, and cinnamon can help with the immune system and natural pain relief.
+• Anti-Inflammatory – The natural properties of ginger, turmeric, and cinnamon can help with the immune system and natural pain relief, similar to my homemade immunity shot or anti-inflammatory wellness shot.

 Ingredients

-Just a few ingredients are needed for this simple apple mocktail – most of which you probably have on hand!
+Just a few ingredients are needed for this apple juice mocktail – most of which you probably have on hand!
+See the recipe card below for the full ingredients and amounts.

-• Apple cider – You can also use apple juice or a fresh apple and water, if you can’t find good quality apple cider.
-I really recommend one that’s fresh from a local farm, which you can sometimes find in grocery stores September through November.
-Since it’s the base of this drink, it makes a big difference.
+• Apple cider or apple juice – You can also use apple juice if you can’t find good quality apple cider.
+I recommend apple cider that is fresh from a local farm, grocery stores will often carry between September through November refrigerated in the fruit aisle.

 • Ginger – Fresh ginger is recommended.
 If substituting dried, it can change the flavor of the recipe.